IBM/svn-connector-for-storediq/README.md

 ### 1. Develop the IBM StoredIQ Connector

-In this pattern, the connector for svn data source is developed already and code is provided under `svn_connector` in the repository.
+In this pattern, the connector for svn data source is developed and code is provided under `svn_connector` in the repository.
 To start with, clone the repository.

 ```
  git clone  https://github.com/IBM/svn-connector-for-storediq.git